 - Store Management: Point of Sale and Accounting

-- Think carefully and thoroughly before submitting a payment gateway.
+- Think carefully and thoroughly before products in payments, shipping, email or tax.
 Payments are our most popular and full category on WooCommerce.com.
 We’re not currently looking for new payment extensions, but you can still submit them.
 Payment extension submissions should include the number of merchants using that gateway, estimated TPV, and a list of what other extensions exist for that gateway.
-We will not accept additional solutions for the U.S.
+We are also not looking for additional solutions in the shipping, email or tax.